If you've ever studied a salt label and wondered what "iodized" means, keep reading.

 Read on to find out what foods are high in iodine.
 Note that the FDA calculates its Daily Value (DV) percentages based on eating 150 micrograms of iodine per day.

-While there aren't many vegetables high in iodine, seaweed is an exception, offering 150 percent of your DV per 10-gram serving, about 10 sheets of dried seaweed.
+While there aren't many vegetables high in iodine, seaweed is an exception, with 232 mcg or 150 percent of your DV per 10-gram serving, about 10 sheets of dried seaweed.
 (We don't expect you to nosh on a handful of wet, slimy seaweed the next time you're at the beach, by the way.)

-Breads and cereals are often fortified with vitamins and minerals — especially those that aren't usually found in plant-based foods — including vitamin B12.
-Some breads are fortified with iodine — the ingredients list will read "potassium iodate" or "calcium iodate."
+Breads and cereals are often fortified with vitamins and minerals, especially those that aren't usually found in plant-based foods, including vitamin B12.
+Some breads are fortified with iodine — the ingredient list will read "potassium iodate" or "calcium iodate."

-Go for enriched bread and you'll get 132 percent of the DV for iodine per slice.
-Whole-wheat bread is better for you thanks to its whole grains, which are high in gut-healthy fiber.
+Iodine-enriched bread has around 198 mcg or 132 percent of the DV for iodine per slice.
+Whole-wheat bread is better for you thanks to its whole grains, which are rich in gut-healthy fiber.

 Seafood and fish top many food charts when it comes to high levels of good-for-you nutrients.
-When it comes to iodine, Cod is one of the best sources of the mineral, thanks to its absorption from seawater and the food it eats, according to a May 2018 study published in Food and Nutrition Research.
+Cod absorbs iodine from seawater and the food it eats, which is why it's an iodine-rich food, according to a May 2018 study in Food and Nutrition Research.

-A 3-ounce cooked serving has 108 percent of the DV for iodine.
+A 3-ounce cooked serving has 158 mcg or 108 percent of the DV for iodine.
 Cod is also a good source of protein, omega-3 fatty acids and vitamin B12.

 Dairy foods, including yogurt, are the primary food source for iodine in the United States, according to the NIH.
-A 1-cup serving of non-fat Greek yogurt gives you 77 percent of the DV for iodine.
+A 1-cup serving of non-fat Greek yogurt gives you 116 mcg or 77 percent of the DV for iodine.

 Greek yogurt is also an excellent source of protein and contains probiotics, aka healthy bacteria that keep your gut and immune system running smoothly, according to the Cleveland Clinic.
 Try it in these protein-rich Greek yogurt dinner recipes.

 Another iodine-rich dairy food is milk.
-Just 1 cup of non-fat milk provides 57 percent of your DV.
+There's 85 mcg or 57 percent of your DV of iodine in milk (per cup).

-A 1/4 teaspoon of iodized salt contains 51 percent of the DV for iodine.
-That's not to say you should dump iodized salt on all of your food — a diet high in sodium can raise blood pressure, a huge risk factor for heart disease and stroke, according to the Centers for Disease Control and Prevention.
+A 1/4 teaspoon of iodized salt contains 76 mcg or 51 percent of the DV for iodine.
+That's not to say you should dump iodized salt on all of your food — a diet high in sodium can raise blood pressure, a huge risk factor for heart disease and stroke, per the Centers for Disease Control and Prevention.

 But buying iodized salt over other types, and using it sparingly, can help you avoid a deficiency.
 The Dietary Guidelines for Americans recommend limiting your daily sodium intake to no more than 2,300 milligrams (about 1 teaspoon).

 Beans are a versatile iodine-rich food that's vegan.
-A 1-cup serving of cooked navy beans contains 42 percent of the DV for iodine as well as plant-based protein, iron and fiber.
+A 1-cup serving of cooked navy beans contains 64 mcg or 42 percent of the DV for iodine as well as plant-based protein, iron and fiber.
 Try it in these healthy canned bean recipes.

 Baked potatoes aren't just boring side dishes — they are a good source of energizing carbs including fiber.
-Plus, one medium baked potato packs 40 percent of the DV for iodine.
+Plus, one medium baked potato has 60 mcg or 40 percent of the DV for iodine.
 Add a dash of iodized salt and top with veggies and melted cheese for a nutrient-rich meal.

 If you were looking for a reason to tap into your inner child, fish sticks are one way to go.
 Most fish sticks are made with a white fish, like cod, which is a good source of iodine.

-A 3-ounce serving of fish sticks provides 39 percent of the DV for iodine.
+A 3-ounce serving of fish sticks provides 58 mcg or 39 percent of the DV for iodine.
 Another bonus: White fish tend to have lower levels of mercury than larger fish, including tuna.

-Baked turkey breast provides high-quality protein and vitamin B12 as well 23 percent of the DV for iodine per 3-ounce serving.
+Baked turkey breast provides high-quality protein and vitamin B12 as well as 34 mcg or 23 percent of the DV for iodine per 3-ounce serving.

 Turkey breast, the white part of the meat, contains less saturated fat than dark meat, like the thigh.
 Saturated fat should be limited to less than 10 percent of your daily total calories, per the U.S. National Library of Medicine.
 Skip the dry bird with these easy and delicious turkey recipes.

 Eggs are one of the most nutrient-dense foods.
-In just one hard-boiled egg, you'll get nearly a quarter of the DV — 17 percent — for iodine and more than 6 grams of protein.
+In just one hard-boiled egg, you'll get nearly a quarter of the DV — 26 mcg or 17 percent — for iodine and more than 6 grams of protein.
 Try one of these creative egg recipes that pack a nutritional punch.

 As if you needed any more reasons to eat cheese!
-Protein-packed cheddar cheese provides 9 percent of the DV for iodine per 1-ounce serving.
+Cheddar cheese provides 14 mcg or 9 percent of the DV for iodine per 1-ounce serving.

 It's also an excellent source of bone-building calcium, deeming it a good-for-you snack.
 Or, try one of these healthy-ish gooey, grilled cheese recipes.

 Shrimp, like most seafood, is a healthy, low-calorie food that serves up protein and vitamin B12.
-A 3-ounce serving of cooked shrimp also contains 9 percent of the DV for iodine as well as heart-healthy omega-3 fatty acids.
+A 3-ounce serving of cooked shrimp also contains 13 mcg or 9 percent of the DV for iodine as well as heart-healthy omega-3 fatty acids.

 While tuna is known for its high levels of mercury, canned light tuna tends to be lower in levels of the toxin, according to the Environmental Defense Fund.